 Plan of Action Achivements/Outcomes

-No Data Entered/N Not Applicable!!!
+No Data Entered/Not Applicable!!!

 View Uploaded File

 14. Whether AQAR was placed before statutory body ?
 Yes

 Name of Statutory Body Meeting Date

-Governing body 20-Jan-2020
+Governing Body 20-Jan-2020

 15. Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
-Yes

-Date of Visit 25-Sep-2018
+No

 16. Whether institutional data submitted to AISHE: Yes

-Year of Submission 2019
+Year of Submission 2020

-Date of Submission 24-Jan-2019
+Date of Submission 09-Jan-2020

 17. Does the Institution have Management Information System ?
 No